Wolfb34/blog_api_tutorial/instructions.md

 Run `microk8s helm3 install blog-ui-chart blog-ui-chart`.

 Run `kubectl get svc istio-ingressgateway -n istio-system`.
-The external IP shown here is used to access the website and the API.
+The external IP shown here is used to access the website.

-Get to the website with `<ip>:80` and to the API with `<ip>:443`
+Get to the website with `http://<ip>:443`.

 *Scaling Instructions*
 The application can be scaled horizontally by executing `kubectl scale --replicas=<n> deployment <deployment>` where `n` is the desired number and `deployment` is one of `blog-api-chart` and `blog-ui-chart`.